ncsa/archi_tools/README.md

 --update an archi_tool directory with new stuff.
 $git pull origin master

-Runtime Conventions
+Run-time Conventions
 -------------------
 Archi_tool allows for working with several archimate models.
 Each model is denoted by a prefix.
 By convention, this is a string of capital letters followed by an underscore.
 DES_  and LSST_ are examples of conventionally formed prefixes.

-Archi_tool uses the prefix to aquire, cache and identify data files associated with a model.
+Archi_tool uses the prefix to acquire, cache and identify data files associated with a model.
 Current conventions are:

 0- Current working directory is the archi_tools directory produced